 MSN8127 Supervised Nutrition Mentorship II (2 credits)

 Mentorships are designed to provide practical experiences to help students explore various career opportunities and/or improve practical knowledge and skills within the field of nutrition.
 During a mentorship, students work under the supervision of a credentialed nutritionist or other health care professional in a nutritional practice environment.
-The university strives to maintain a list of credentialed supervisors throughout the United States.
-However, students are ultimately responsible for making their own work arrangements.
-The supervised experience must total at least 66 hours and include observational experience in each of the following categories: nutritional assessment, intervention, education, counseling or management, and monitoring or evaluation.
-Optionally, students may extend the mentorship to 335 hours with a minimum of 70 hours in each of the categories listed above.
+Students are responsible for finding a licensed health practitioner who will serve as their mentor.
+The supervised experience must total at least 66 hours and may include observational experience in the following categories: nutritional assessment, intervention, education, counseling or management, and monitoring or evaluation.
+Optionally, students may extend the mentorship as high as 335 hours.
 Only two credits per quarter will be awarded, no matter how many additional hours above the minimum 66 hours are involved.
 (Program director permission required)

 MSN8132 Nutrigenetics and Nutrigenomics (2 credits)

 This course explores the current understanding and practical application of nutrigenetics and nutrigenomics.
 By considering the impact of individual genetic variations on nutritional status and requirements (nutrigenetics), students will learn to provide tailored dietary and nutritional recommendations that accommodate common genetic variants.
 Evaluating the evidence for food and nutrient modulation of gene expression (nutrigenomics) will improve the student’s ability to design nutritional treatment plans that address common chronic illnesses and aid in their prevention.
 Connections to nutritional epigenetics and genetic testing options will assist the student in navigating the complexities of gene-mediated influences on health and illness.
 (2+0)

 MSN8135 Psychology of Eating and Wellness (2 credits)